Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

-To install all the packages (for debugging, testing, etc.) you should run:
+Install all the packages (for debugging, testing, etc.) with the following command:

 $ sudo rpm -ivh *.rpm

-When installing packages manually like this, you’ll need to make sure to resolve all the dependencies and install missing packages yourself.
+When installing packages manually, you must make sure to resolve all dependencies and install any missing packages yourself.

 Running Percona Server for MySQL¶

 Percona Server for MySQL stores the data files in

 default.
-You can find the configuration file that is used to manage Percona Server for MySQL in
+The configuration file used to manage Percona Server for MySQL is the

-Percona Server for MySQL is not started automatically on RHEL and CentOS after it gets installed.
-You should start it by running:
+Percona Server for MySQL is not started automatically on RHEL and CentOS after installation.
+Start the server with the following command:

 $ sudo service mysql start